-Section 4-1.
-General requirements
+4.1.
+General Requirements

-- (a) No person shall operate a vehicle on the aircraft Movement Area except in accordance with the rules prescribed by the Airport Director and all federal, state and local law. - (b) Vehicles shall only be operated by persons who have attended the ground vehicle training course provided by the airport. - (c) All vehicles shall yield right of way to aircraft in motion and emergency vehicles. - (d) No vehicles shall pass closer than one-hundred feet to the rear of taxiing aircraft. - (e) No vehicle shall approach closer than one-hundred feet to any aircraft whose engines are running, excluding ground service and emergency vehicles. - (f) All vehicles, upon entering or exiting an airport access gate, shall wait for the gate to completely close behind them before proceeding to their destination so as to not allow the entry of an unauthorized vehicle.
+- a.
+No person shall operate a vehicle on the aircraft Movement Area except in accordance with the rules prescribed by the Airport Director and all federal, state, and local law. - b.
+Vehicles shall only be operated by persons who have attended the ground vehicle training course provided by the airport. - c.
+All vehicles shall yield right of way to aircraft in motion and emergency vehicles. - d.
+No vehicles shall pass closer than one-hundred feet to the rear of taxiing aircraft. - e.
+No vehicle shall approach closer than one-hundred feet to any aircraft whose engines are running, excluding ground service and emergency vehicles. - f.
+All vehicles, upon entering or exiting an airport access gate, shall wait for the gate to completely close behind them before proceeding to their destination so as to not allow the entry of an unauthorized vehicle.

-Section 4-2.
-Licensing, registration and insurance
+4.2.
+Licensing, Registration, and Insurance

-- (a) No person shall operate a vehicle of any kind on the airport without a valid state operator's license with the exception of ground support equipment. - (b) All vehicles shall maintain the appropriate type and amount of vehicle liability insurance required by state law. - (c) This restriction does not apply to those vehicles which are operated on the Service Provider's ramp area and under the Service Provider's positive control.
+- a.
+No person shall operate a vehicle of any kind at the airport without a valid state operator's license with the exception of ground support equipment. - b.
+All vehicles shall maintain the appropriate type and amount of vehicle liability insurance required by state law. - c.
+This restriction does not apply to those vehicles which are operated on the Service Provider's ramp area and under the Service Provider's positive control.

-Section 4-3.
-Control of vehicles
+4.3.
+Control of Vehicles

-No person shall operate or park a vehicle at the airport in a manner prohibited by signs, pavement markings, or other signals posted by the Airport Commission of Forsyth County or by regulations under this article.
+No person shall operate or park a vehicle at the airport in a manner prohibited by signs, pavement markings, or other signals posted by the Airport Department or by regulations under this article.
 The Airport Director has plenary power to regulate or prohibit any class or type of vehicle or any other type or class of wheeled vehicle or other form of transport that operates in the airside area.

-Section 4-4.
-Speed limits
+4.4.
+Speed Limits

 All vehicles shall be operated in strict compliance with all speed limits at the airport.
-The maximum speed limit for all vehicles in the airside area, with the exception of authorized municipal vehicles in the performance their official duties, is fifteen (15) miles per hour or less if conditions warrant in order to ensure safe operation.
+The maximum speed limit for all vehicles in the airside area, with the exception of authorized municipal vehicles in the performance of their official duties, is fifteen (15) miles per hour or less if conditions warrant in order to ensure safe operation.

-Section 4-5.
-Vehicles operating on runways and taxiways
+4.5.
+Vehicles Operating on Runways and Taxiways

-- (a) Any vehicle authorized to operate on the airport runway or taxiways shall display a beacon that complies with latest edition of FAA Advisory Circular 150/5210-5 and is visible to the air traffic control tower personnel.
-Exceptions to this rule must be authorized in writing by the Airport Director. - (b) All vehicles that are authorized to operate in the movement area must be equipped with a two-way aviation radio, receive a clearance from, and remain in continuous communications with the airport traffic controllers while the tower is in operation.
-The installation of a two-way radio does not, in and of itself, authorize the operation of vehicles on runway or taxiways without the operator attending a vehicle training course.
+- a.
+Any vehicle authorized to operate on the airport runway or taxiways shall display a beacon that complies with latest edition of FAA Advisory Circular 150/5210-5 and is visible to the air traffic control tower personnel.
+Exceptions to this rule must be authorized in writing by the Airport Director. - b.
+All vehicles that are authorized to operate in the movement area must be equipped with a two-way aviation radio, receive a clearance from, and remain in continuous communication with the airport traffic controllers while the tower is in operation.
+The installation of a two-way radio does not, in and of itself, authorize the operation of vehicles on runways or taxiways without the operator attending a vehicle training course.